sergiotasconmorales/imp_vqa/README.md

         python introspect/add_rels_to_introspect.py

-7. Since VQA-Introsepct can have the same sub-question repeated several times for the same main question, we remove the duplicates.
+7. Since VQA-Introspect can have the same sub-question repeated several times for the same main question, we remove the duplicates.

         python introspect/remove_duplicates.py